Machine Learning Model Selection Guide

 Predict a number Regression Predict parking amount from duration and station

-Predict a category Classification Predict whether payment will be by credit card
+Predict a category Classification Predict whether the payment will be by credit card

-Find natural groups in unlabelled data Clustering Group stations by usage patterns
+Find natural groups in unlabeled data Clustering Group stations by usage patterns

-If you have a labelled target column, you are doing supervised learning (regression or classification).
+If you have a target column to learn from, you are doing supervised learning (regression or classification).
 If you do not, you are doing unsupervised learning (clustering).

 Model Selection Table

-Use this to find a starting point before reading the full section.
+Use this to find a starting point before you read the full section.

 Situation Start with